edinburghhacklab/laser-timer-i2c/README.md

 expecting to run at 100kHz.

 ## I2C interface
-The laser runtime in microseconds is stored in a buffer which must be refreshed before reading.
+The laser runtime is stored in a buffer which must be refreshed before reading.

-Write command byte 0x01 to refresh the cached value (and reset the read offset to the start of the buffer) and then read 8 bytes to get the value in little-endian byte order.
+Write a command byte to refresh the cached value (and reset the read offset to the start of the buffer) and then read 6-8 bytes to get the value in little-endian byte order.

+Different precision levels are available:
+* `0x01` microseconds (8 bytes)
+* `0x02` milliseconds (7 bytes)
+* `0x03` deciseconds (6 bytes)